 African Wildlife Fine Art Photography

 Oryx Gemsbok, African wildlife fine art photography of an Oryx Gemsbok standing in the vastness of Africa’s landscape.
 In Namibia, you meet nearly on every corner wild animals while driving on the “wrong” side.
-On my journey through Namibia, I encountered Oryx, as well as many more different species of animals, have crossed my path on my route.
+On my journey through Namibia, I encountered Oryx, as well as many more different species of animals, which have crossed my path on my route.
 The Oryx is the largest antelope species in Africa.
 However, the fine art photograph below you will find in my African Wildlife Portfolio.

 African Wildlife Fine Art Photography Of An Oryx Antelope

 Creating African wildlife fine art photography is more than a photograph on a camera memory card.
 The final photograph reflects my vision, emotions, and perceptions, which transforms a photograph into a fine art photograph!
 Please see also my African lion black white fine art photo or the Epupa falls landscape photography in my blog.

 African wildlife fine art photography of an Oryx.
 Camera settings: f/18 1/400sec ISO: 200 Canon MK IV, Lens: 70-200mm L IS II

 About The African Oryx Antelope

 There are four species of Oryx.
 The Arabian Peninsula Oryx, the other three Oryx, is native to the arid parts of Africa.
 Their horns are remarkable, very long, and nearly straight.
-They do have black markings in their face, belly, and legs.
+They do have black markings on their face, belly, and legs.
 Usually, they live in herds and prefer desert conditions, like savannahs, grassland, or dunes.